wp-plugins/newsletter-sign-up/readme.txt

 One of the things NSU does is adding a "Sign me up to your newsletter checkbox" to your comment and registration forms.
 Most visitors who care to comment are willing to subscribe to your newsletter too.
 Signing up to your newsletter is as easy as ticking a checkbox!

+You can also add the sign-up checkbox to your BuddyPress registration form, your MultiSite sign-up forms or your bbPress new topic and new reply forms.

 = Sign-up forms =
 Another strength of NSU is the ability to create sign-up forms and easily embed those in multiple places.
 Newsletter Sign-Up comes with a sign-up form widget, a shortcode to use in your posts and/or pages and a function call to use in your template files.
 You can even choose to redirect the visitor to a certain page after signing-up, offering them exclusive content or a "thank you for signing up" message.

 = Using MailChimp or YMLP?
 Use their API's! =
 If you're using MailChimp or YMLP then you're in luck.
 Configuring is as easy as providing your API credentials so that Newsletter Sign-Up can work with the API of your newsletter provider.